webpack/webpack/README.md

 ### [Loaders](https://webpack.js.org/loaders/)

 webpack enables the use of loaders to preprocess files.
 This allows you to bundle **any static resource** way beyond JavaScript.
-You can easily [write your own loaders](https://webpack.js.org/api/loaders/) using Node.js.
+You can easily [write your loaders](https://webpack.js.org/api/loaders/) using Node.js.

 Loaders are activated by using `loadername!` prefixes in `require()` statements, or are automatically applied via regex from your webpack configuration.